Is there a better way to guess when a retrenchment is on the cards?

 When your vendor refuses to deliver the goods because your firm has owed them money since last September, you know this isn’t a good sign.

-There are probably more than 19 early warning signs of retrenchment.
-Yet, you probably won’t be able to spot many of them.
+There are probably more than 19 early warning signs of retrenchment, but you probably won’t be able to spot many of them.

 However, always be sure to keep your skills current and ears to the ground.
 So you know what to do when you hear the loud thunder, and not wait around for the pouring rain and realised you don’t have an umbrella.